 “That which is like unto itself is drawn” is the biblical sounding mantra used by Jerry and Esther in selling The Law of Attraction.

-An altered version of a slogan used by the creators of The Law of Attraction, it first came into play in the New Thought Movement of the 1920s.
+An altered version of a slogan used by the creators of The Law of Attraction, it first came into play in the New Thought Movement.

 The Law of Attraction, which Jerry and Esther falsely claim to have originated, is, according to Abraham-Hicks, the most powerful law in the universe.

-The trick is that you may be careless in what you’re thinking.
+The trick is that you may be careless in your thinking.
 If you’re wishing for a better car, a strange analogy Jerry Hicks frequently employs, by thinking about what you hate about your old car, you’re attracting your old car, not the new one.

 Sound weird?
 It gets weirder.